Censor Review - Does This Diet Supplement System Work?

 First off, Censor is an over-the-counter dietary supplement.
 The ingredients are safflower oil, conjugated linoleic acid, Tonalin CLA omega-krill blend, flaxseed oil, alpha lipoic acid, linoleic acid, evening primrose oil, gama linoleic acid, and borage oil.
 You’ll take two tablets, three times daily at meals.
 Supposedly, the products tone the body and burn fat.
 The company recommends a healthy diet and exercise.

 NDS Nutrition, founded in 2002, introduced Censor.
 The official website, health stores, and online retailers sell the supplement.
 We like that they have some positive reviews, and that there’s science backing healthy oils, but read on…

 Censor Price – “Too Much for Me”

 Our first concern with many products is the price, and Censor was no different.
 Dieting is not cheap, but with this one it could be too expensive for some.
-“Censor is only $60 per canister, but with 6 pills per day, it only lasts about 2 weeks,” said our Research Editor.
-“When you add in shipping and handling, the monthly cost is nearly $150, and there’s no money back guarantee.”
+“Censor is $50 per bottle,” said our Research Editor.
+“But, taking 6 pills per day, it only lasts about 2 weeks,” said our Research Editor.
+“When you add in shipping and handling, the monthly cost is nearly $120.”

-“I liked the ingredients of Censor, but the total cost is way too much for me,” said one user.
+“I liked the ingredients of Censor, but it did cost more than others,” said one user.